Vexera/documentation/docs/Permissions.md

 ## How do I use permissions?

-Permissions can be controled by using Vexera's web dashboard, or within discord by running `+perms`
+Permissions can be controled by using Vexera's web dashboard, or within Discord by running `+perms`.